GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Experiments and Results

 \subsection{FLOWY Optimization for Switching Activity}

-We thus conducted a larger experiment with FLOWY in the loop.
-Fig. \ref{fig:flowy_loop_results} presents the results.
-The initial dataset consists of 10k randomly generated designs, to which we add 577 designs uniformly sampled from a separate dataset obtained by previously running GENIAL with OPENR targeting \gls{ntrans} as the \gls{qor} metric.
-This was done to increase dataset diversity and maximize the probability of success.
-To avoid biasing the search, we make sure that this initial dataset does not contain the \gls{tc} or \gls{sme} encodings.
-We applied all proposed quality enhancement techniques, including \gls{ssl} pretraining, data augmentation, and even over-generation during \gls{ni} and subsequent selection of the 25\% best predicted encoding.
-For the first 10 generation rounds, we recommend 2k designs per iteration.
-Subsequently, as training time became more expensive than design synthesis, we increased the number of design per generation round to 4.5k.
+We conduct a larger experiment with FLOWY in the loop, and the results are shown in Fig. \ref{fig:flowy_loop_results}.
+The initial dataset consists of 10k randomly generated designs, augmented with 577 additional designs uniformly sampled from a separate dataset previously generated by running GENIAL with OPENR targeting \gls{ntrans} as the \gls{qor} metric.
+This augmentation increases dataset diversity and maximizes the likelihood of successful optimization.
+To avoid biasing the search, the initial dataset excludes both the \gls{tc} or \gls{sme} encodings.
+We apply all proposed quality-enhancement techniques, including \gls{ssl} pretraining, data augmentation, and over-generation during \gls{ni}, followed by a selection of the top 25\% predicted encodings.
+For the first 10 generation rounds, 2k designs are recommended per iteration.
+Later, as training time became the limiting factor relative to design synthesis, we increased the number of designs per round to 4.5k.
 The final simulation for each best design in every chain was performed with 20k stimuli, with operand values randomly sampled from a normal distribution with $\sigma=3.0$, as above.

-After generation round 13 (GR13), we observe convergence towards an encoding that exhibits significant symmetry around zero, but different from the \gls{sme}.
+After generation round 13 (GR13), we observe convergence towards an encoding that exhibits significant symmetry around zero, which is different from the \gls{sme}.
 A similar encoding was found at generation round 14 (GR14).
-All data points are illustrated Fig. \ref{fig:flowy_loop_results}, and the two encodings mentioned here are depicted Fig. \ref{fig:design_representation}.
+When referring to GR13/GR14 encodings in Fig.~\ref{fig:flowy_loop_results}, we visualize them in Fig.~\ref{fig:design_representation}; correlations among proxies are in Fig.~\ref{fig:correlation}.

-We find several solutions at the Pareto-front of SwAct-v-NMIG.
-Particularly, we find solutions expected to both be smaller and use less power than \gls{tc} at the same time.
-Some also use 12\% less area than SME for only 13\% more power.
+We find several solutions at the Pareto-front of \gls{swact} vs \textit{NMIG}.
+Particularly, we find solutions expected to be both smaller and to use less power than \gls{tc}.
+Some encodings also use 12\% less area than SME for only 13\% more power.

-We then perform a higher effort \gls{lso} (with 15k steps per chain and 120 chains per design) on selected encodings and present the results Table \ref{tab:high_effort_synth} (a).
-They show that the obtained encoding performs nearly as well as the \gls{sme} encoding and consume less power than the \gls{tc} by 18\%.
+We then perform a higher effort \gls{lso} (with 15k steps per chain and 120 chains per design) on selected encodings and present the results in Table \ref{tab:high_effort_synth} (a).
+They show that the obtained encoding performs nearly as well as the \gls{sme} encoding and consumes 18\% less power than the \gls{tc}.